ericv8v9s/serve-common/README.md

 This is a library for writing web services.
 It's a collection of modules written during the development of other projects.

+**A note on the state of the project:**
+This project is in the middle of a major refactoring / rewrite.
+You can find the work-in-progress in the dev branch.
+Some modules see extensive change in the new version (`serve_common.ipc` and `serve_common.export`, among others), and there are major additions not documented here (`serve_common.compute`, which starts process based workers based on the IPC module).

 ## Modules